prabhasp/formhub.R/README.md

  * Making maps -- [Making maps with North Ghana data](http://modilabs.github.com/formhub.R/demo/Water_Points_Example.html)
  * Quality control -- [How long did it take to process a survey](http://modilabs.github.com/formhub.R/demo/How_Long_Example.html)

-For most of the examples, I use the wonderful [ggplot2](http://ggplot2.org) library, which is an amazing data visualization worth every minute of your time spent learning it.
+For most of the examples, I use the [ggplot2](http://ggplot2.org) library, which is an amazing data visualization library worth every minute of your time spent learning it.

 Installing formhub.R
 --------------------
 The package for formhub.R in R is simply called `formhub`.
-For now, it cannot be installed from CRAN, but using Hadley Wickam's excellent `devtools` package, you can install directly from github.
-To install, follow the following directions from your R terminal:
+For now, it cannot be installed from CRAN, but using Hadley Wickam's excellent `devtools` package, you can install it directly from github.
+To install, run the following commands from your R terminal:

     install.packages('devtools')
     library(devtools)